LU-B4N-PUS/AC-Magnetometry/README.md

 - **Non-ideal pulses**: replace instantaneous pi-pulses with finite- duration pulses (this is where QuTiP's `mesolve`  over the filter-function shortcut, since finite pulse width breaks the simple y(t) picture).
-- **Real target signal**: replace the single-tone
-  AC signal with something like a power-line harmonic spectrum (50 Hz
+- **Real target signal**: replace the single-tone AC signal with something like a power-line harmonic spectrum (50 Hz + odd harmonics)
-  + odd harmonics) and ask which CPMG order best isolates the fundamental from the harmonics.